Measurement Quantum Cellular Automata and Anomalies in Floquet Codes: Locally reversible measurement cycles

 \subsection{Simple equivalence and group structure}

-Since we consider periodic circuits, we can compose them for any finite number of times.
+Since we consider finite depth circuits, we can compose them for any finite number of times.
 The composed dynamics is still locally reversible by definition.
 It may be useful to think of an abstract simple graph, where the vertices are each a stabilizer group and an edge exists if and only if the two stabilizer groups at the ends of the edge are a locally reversible pair.
-A periodic locally reversible measurement circuit corresponds to a loop in this abstract graph and composition of dynamics corresponds to the composition of the loops.
-Hence, we have a monoid of all periodic locally reversible measurement circuits (PLRMCs) based at a fixed background stabilizer group.
+A locally reversible measurement cycle corresponds to a loop in this abstract graph and the composition of dynamics corresponds to the composition of the loops.
+Hence, we have a monoid of all locally reversible measurement cycles based at a fixed background stabilizer group.
 (A monoid is an algebraic structure similar to a group but not necessarily with the inverse operation.)
-We can promote this monoid to a group by introducing a {\bf simple equivalence} relation in a manner analogous to the group of local unitary circuits.
+We can turn this monoid into a group by introducing a {\bf simple equivalence} relation in a manner analogous to the group of local unitary circuits.

-First, we allow insertion and deletion of redundant measurements.
-Measuring a Pauli on a state that is already stabilized by the Pauli does not change the state.
-Even if a Pauli~$P$ that is being measured is not in the stabilizer group~$\calA$ of the underlying state, some simultaneous measurements may infer the measurement outcome of~$P$.
-We say that two circuits are simply equivalent if one is obtained from the other by adding or removing such redundant measurements as long as the operators of the redundant measurements are $\ell$-local.
-It is possible that an entire layer is eliminated after removing redundant measurements.
-This may shorten the sequence of instantaneous stabilizer groups.
-For example, a sequence $(\calA \to \calA)$ can be always shortened to~$(\calA)$.

-Second, we allow insertion and deletion of sandwiched anticommuting measurements.
-Concretely, suppose that a locally reversible transition~$\calA \to \calB \to \calC$ of length~2 is achieved by measuring all elements of some local conjugate bases of the ISGs.
-Consider two consecutive measurements by~$B \in \calB$ and $C \in \calC$ which are a conjugate pair between~$\calB$ and~$\calC$, and suppose that $C \equiv A$ was also an element of~$\calA$ participating in the local conjugate basis between~$\calA$ and~$\calB$.
-For example, this may happen if $\calA = \calC$.
-Then, we allow deletion of the measurement of~$B$.

-The deletion of measuring~$B$ \emph{does change} the underlying sequence of ISGs; however, the local reversibility is always retained.
-To see this, it is useful to think of a unitary analog of the measurement of~$B$ whose outcome is completely random for the reason that there was an anticommuting stabilizer~$A$.
+It is useful to construct a unitary circuit corresponding to a reversible measurement circuit.
+Consider the measurement of Pauli operator~$B$ whose outcome is uniformly random for the reason that there was an anticommuting stabilizer~$A$.
 For any pair of anticommuting Pauli operators~$A,B$, we have a unitary

 If a state~$\ket \psi = A \ket \psi$ was stabilized by~$A$, then $U_{A,B} \ket \psi = B U_{A,B} \ket \psi$ is stabilized by~$B$: